meanjollies/cloudflup/README.md

 ### Configuration

-Prior to running, make sure options.yml is filled out.
+Prior to running, make sure options.yaml is filled out.
 All parameters are required.
 You can get your API key from within your Cloudflare account.

-### Todo
-* Proper error handling
-* Moar documentation (including stdout)

 License
 ---